cozygene/MTV-LMM/README.md

 # MTV-LMM

-MTV-LMM (Microbial Temporal Variability Linear Mixed Model) is a flexible and computationally efficient tool to identify autoregressive taxa (i.e., taxa whose abundance can be predicted based on the previous microbial composition), quantify their temporal effects (i.e., 'Time_explainability') and predict their trajectory in future time points.
+MTV-LMM (Microbial Temporal Variability Linear Mixed Model) is a flexible and computationally efficient tool to identify autoregressive taxa (i.e., taxa whose abundance can be predicted based on microbial composition at previous time-points), quantify their temporal effects (i.e., 'Time_explainability') and predict their trajectory in future time points.
 For more details see Shenhav et al. 2019,

 Support